|Watercolor Demo: wet in wet, wet on Dry: Cosmos Flower

 Paint one petal at a time, I wait for the petals to dry before I paint any petal to next to them.

 Images for these steps are below:

 I have some petals done in the image to the right, and you can get an idea of what you can achieve from this wet-in-wet technique.
 It gives the petals a little texture and a nice soft pink tone.

 After I finish all the petals, I wait for them to completely dry.

 4. The second layer on the petals (wet-on-dry): After it’s completely dry, I apply a layer of light pinkish purple to exaggerate the texture of the petals a little bit more.

-When the second layer finished, you can see the flower has more depth now.
+When the second layer is finished, you can see the flower has more depth now.

-5. Detail touch up`: Use the wet-on-dry technique to finished the center of the flower and paint the cast shadow of the petals.
+5. Detail touch-up`: Use the wet-on-dry technique to finish the center of the flower and paint the cast shadow of the petals.
 For the center part of the flower, I apply dots of darker yellow to indicate the form.